Why?

 gRPC has four "service methods", or types of functions in our api.

-1. Unary RPCs - Denoted by the rpc keyword, these are typical functions where a single request is sent to the server and a single response is returned.
-SayHello in the above example is a unary RPC.
+keyword, these are typical functions where a single request is sent to the server and a single response is returned.
+SayHello in the above example is a unary RPC. - Server Streaming RPC - Has the

-3. Client Streaming RPC - Has the rpc keyword, and takes a stream as an input.
+.
+This allows the server to send a stream or multiple messages in response to a request.
+The client reads from the stream until there are no more responses, and the message order is preserved.
+LotsofReplies is a Server Streaming RPC. - Client Streaming RPC - Has the rpc keyword, and takes a stream as an input.
 The client sends a stream of messages and the server returns a single response.
 LotsOfGreetins is a Client Streaming RPC

-4. Bidirectional Streaming RPC - Has the rpc keyword, and takes a stream as an input and an output.
-Both sides send a sequence of messages using a read/write stream, in whatever order the client/server would like.
-BiDiGreetings is a Bidirectional Streaming RPC.
+as an input and an output.
+Both sides send a sequence of messages using a read/writestream

 gRPC is unique in that a deadlines can be set on the client and a timeout on the server, a request can be cancelled at any time, and